Percherons of Color

 Black

-Number 1 registered color in United States and Canada.
+#1 registered color in the United States and Canada.
+Most likely Australia as well.

-Number 2 registered color in France, UK, Australia, and South Africa.
+#2 registered color in France, UK, and South Africa.

 or